rhockenbury/cloudbase-init-1/doc/source/plugins.rst

 The purpose of this plugin is to configure network adapters, for which the DHCP server is disabled, to have internet access and static IPs.

+NIC teaming (bonding) is supported and uses `NetLBFO <https://docs.microsoft.com/en-us/windows-server/networking/technologies/nic-teaming/nic-teaming>`_ implementation.

+Notes:

+    * Requires capable metadata service.
-.. warning:: This may require a system restart.
+    * May require a system restart.

-Saving public keys *(main)*
+Saving public keys (MAIN)
 ---------------------------

 .. class:: cloudbaseinit.plugins.common.sshpublickeys.SetUserSSHPublicKeysPlugin